Best Practices for Creating Productions

 ||What will be useful to the system administration team?

+It is a fundamental best practice to read the InterSystems IRIS documentation.
 Your best starting points are the following books and chapters.
 Each provides further cross-references:

 Helpful background materials include the following:

 Other useful development guides include: